Schedule an indexer in Azure AI Search

 For text-based indexing, the scheduler can kick off as many indexer jobs as the search service supports, which is determined by the number of search units.
 For example, if the service has three replicas and four partitions, you can have 12 indexer jobs in active execution, whether initiated on demand or on a schedule.

-Skills-based indexers run in a different execution environment.
+For skills-based indexing, indexers run in a specific execution environment.
 For this reason, the number of service units has no bearing on the number of skills-based indexer jobs you can run.
-Multiple skills-based indexers can run in parallel, but doing so depends on node availability within the execution environment.
+Multiple skills-based indexers can run in parallel, but doing so depends on content processor availability within the execution environment.

-Although multiple indexers can run simultaneously, a given indexer is single instance.
-You can't run two copies of the same indexer concurrently.
-If an indexer happens to still be running when its next scheduled execution is set to start, the pending execution is postponed until the next scheduled occurrence, allowing the current job to finish.
+Indexer processes can be queued up and might not start exactly at the time posted, depending on the processing workload and other factors.
+For example, if an indexer happens to still be running when its next scheduled execution is set to start, the pending execution is postponed until the next scheduled occurrence, allowing the current job to finish.

 Let's consider an example to make this more concrete.
 Suppose we configure an indexer schedule with an interval of hourly and a start time of January 1, 2024 at 8:00:00 AM UTC.
 Here's what could happen when an indexer run takes longer than an hour: